Having a Balanced Focus

 Focusing on the now allows for creating memories that enhance the past and create excitement for the future.
-We can be motivated by the goal and guided by the past but focus on the moment.
-When we have a healthy balance among the past, present and future, we become able to live in the now in a way that keeps us prepared for the opportunities that God sends our way for ministry.
+We become motivated by the goal and guided by the past while at the same time remaining focused on the moment.

 - Give relationships priority.
-We shouldn’t push people away because they are inconvenient.
-The “out of sight, out of mind” approach is not meant for people.
-We need to love as Jesus would love.
-The Holy Spirit leads us daily to people who need ministry in some way, and living in the now allows us to see and to act on those opportunities.
+We shouldn’t push people away because they don’t fit into our schedule.
+We need to love as Jesus loved, and he made time for the people placed in his daily activity.
+Living in the now allows us to see and to act on the opportunities presented to us.

 - Determine not to give up too quickly.
-In John 14:12, Jesus tells us that we can do “greater things” than He did.
+Jesus tells us that we can do “greater things” than He did (John 14:12).
 So why aren’t we?
-We often give up too quickly.
-Be determined to live in the opportunities God gives.
-Push through, even if that means (as it often does) simply persevering for today – for the now – and not focusing on the difficult road ahead.
+Perhaps it’s because we often give up too quickly.
+Determine to push through even if that means simply persevering for the day in front of you.

-- Discipline free will.
+- Discipline your free will.
 God never permits sin.
 Deliberate sin always hurts His heart.
-Yet, while he does not give us permission to sin, He does allow for our free will to make our own choices.
-Using the past as a guide and the future as motivation, our free-will choices can create a now that is productive and pleasing to God.
+And while he does not give us permission to sin, He does allow for our free will to make our own choices.
+Using the past as a guide and the future as motivation, disciplined free-will creates a productive now that is pleasing to God.

 - Understand that people are afraid.
-As opportunities to minister arise, we must understand that people can be very afraid when they experience the anointing.
-Rejection is often a giving in to these consuming fears rather than a rejection of us.
-For this reason, we need be ready to minister over the long haul.
-Take the opportunities in the now to minister into lives with the knowledge that a long future of patience likely lies ahead.
+As opportunities to minister arise, we must understand that how fear drives people.
+Rejection is often a person giving in to all-consuming fears rather than a rejection of us.
+For this reason, be ready to minister over the long haul.
+Take the opportunities in the now knowing the road is paved with perseverance.

 - Pursue simplicity.
 Distractions abound to draw our attention from the present.
 Frustrations and over-commitment steal our focus causing us to fail to enjoy living in the now, and life quickly becomes complicated.
-Focusing on simplifying life allows for us to feel unencumbered to take the opportunities God sends our way.
+Focus on simplifying life and discover an unencumbered life able to take the opportunities God presents.